 4) Install a WordPress theme.

-Your WordPress theme will determine the look and feel (and functionality) of your website.
+Your WordPress theme will determine the look, feel and functionality of your website.

 5) Set up Google tools.

-Google offers invaluable tools and services like Google Analytics, Webmaster Tools and Feedburner.
+Google offers invaluable tools and services like Google Analytics and Search Console.

 6) Install WordPress plugins.